michaelrferrell/drone-simulation/README.md

 # Drone Flight Dynamics & Payload Simulation

-A custom 6-DOF (Degree of Freedom) VTOL simulation environment built to model complex drone physics, payload deployment dynamics, and advanced flight control algorithms.
+A custom 6-DOF VTOL simulation environment built to model complex drone physics, payload deployment dynamics, and advanced flight control algorithms.

 *This project was developed as part of the **MAE 157 D/E Capstone** course at the **University of California, Los Angeles (UCLA)**.*
 * **Instructor:** Professor Lopez